Nektion Formula Language Basics

 A relation field can be made visually nicer by adding some colors to the options.
-If you right-click on a the Feature Status relation field, you can select Edit Options.
-With Edit Options you can arrange the order of the options, add a background color, add new options, and delete existing ones.
+If you right-click on the Feature Status relation field, you can select Edit Options.
+With Edit Options, you can arrange the order of the options, add a background color, add new options, and delete existing ones.

 Document field type

 The document field type is a field that opens a rich text editor when you click on it.
 This way, you can add some simple visual customization to the text contained within, making it easier to read a longer text.

 Let’s add a description field to the item type Feature.
 To do that click open a Feature and select the Edit Type from the three-dot menu.
 Right-click on the Details view and select “add child” to add a document field.
 Name the field Description and then click it open.
 We can now add the Description field to the list view that was created (Priorities).
 To do that click on the list tab and select “Edit view”.
 If you still have the Feature type open, you can now drag and drop the Description field to the View section.
 The Description field helps potentially a lot to prioritize our Features.

 Picture 24: Edit Options allows you set colors, manage the order, and add and delete options